- Megan Arthur

 Arthur M, Battat R, and Brewer TF.
 Teaching the basics: Core competencies in global health.
 Infectious Disease Clinics of North America.
 2011.
 25(2): 347-58.

-Prasad V, Arthur M, Sundararaman T, Murugan G. (Forthcoming 2018) Technical agencies and nutrition governance in India: Power and influence in the context of contested approaches.
-In Kapilashrami A. & Baru R. (Eds.)
-Global health governance and commercialisation of public health in India: Actors, institutions and the dialectics of globalisation and localisation.
-Routledge.
+Prasad V, Arthur M, Sundararaman T, and Murugan G. (2018) Technical agencies and nutrition governance in India: Power and influence in the context of contested approaches.
+In A. Kapilashrami and R. Baru, eds., Global health governance and commercialisation of public health in India: Actors, institutions and the dialectics of globalisation and localisation.
+New York: Routledge, pp. 29-54.

 Arthur M. (2017) Book Review: 'How Politics Makes Us Sick: Neoliberal Epidemics' by Ted Schrecker and Clare Bambra.
 Social Policy & Administration, 51(3), 543-5.